LadipoSanni/nkwadoma_fe/README.md

-After cloning this project, run this command in your terminal to install and configure AWS CLI:
+After cloning this project, run this command in your terminal to install Docker, and Docker compose on your linux system: chmod +x install_docker.sh sudo ./install_docker.sh

+Install Docker for Windows:
+Install (WSL) Windows Subsystem for Linux on your local machine.
+Open PowerShell.
+-run this command: ./install_docker_desktop.ps1
+Wait for the download and installation to complete.
+To check if the download and installation is successful run: docker --version, docker-compose --version

+Then, run this command in your terminal to install and configure AWS CLI:
 For Windows:
   Set-ExecutionPolicy RemoteSigned -Scope CurrentUser ./InstallAWSCLI.ps1